steeleb/TLS_DSS/README.md

 operational pumping regimes.

 The code in this repository is covered by the MIT use license.
 We request that all downstream uses of this work be available to the public when possible.
+During development of the code in this repository, AI (ChatGPT) was used to help create the architecture for the Shiny App and was also used to help with coding the rollout of the forecast in Python, most code was modified in part or whole after creation by ChatGPT.

 Repository contact: B Steele (b dot steele at colostate dot edu)